Help Is Here

 Special Navigator for Families with Special Needs

-This program offers free guidance and referral information to families that have children with developmental disabilities, mental health/emotional issues, substance abuse, autism spectrum disorder, epilepsy…to name a few.
-A Parent/Family Specialist assists families and professionals in locating programs, services and information by calling 330-747-KIDS (5437) ext.
-244. This service is available to Mahoning and Trumbull County residents.
-The Respite and Summer Programs for Families with Special Needs document, which is updated each spring, can be viewed and downloaded by clicking here.
-Please call for additional information.
+This program offers free guidance and referral information to families that have children with developmental disabilities, mental health/emotional issues, substance abuse, autism spectrum disorder, epilepsy, and more.
+A Parent/Family Specialist provides free support, guiding families to navigate the maze of educational, medical, mental health, substance abuse matters, and community support services.
+This service is available for Mahoning and Trumbull County residents.

 WarmLine